-- Program staff will meet with participants at least once monthly for the duration of their program participation. - Programs will conduct follow-up with participants, three and six months after they are exited from the program. - In homeless prevention programs, the duration of such services shall not exceed six months. - •\\\\In rapid rehousing programs, services will not exceed nine-sixteen months. - In cases where a household, during the course of program participation, is determined to be a candidate for permanent supportive housing, the length of rental subsidy limits, declining subsidy model, and limits on services are waived and support may be provided up to the regulatory maximum of 24 months while a permanent supportive housing unit is pursued.
+- Program staff will meet with participants at least once monthly for the duration of their program participation. - Programs will conduct follow-up with participants, three and six months after they are exited from the program. - In homeless prevention programs, the duration of such services shall not exceed six months. - In rapid rehousing programs, services will not exceed sixteen months. - In cases where a rapid rehousing household experiences an adverse event and the household's case manager determines additional assistance is warranted, the limits on services are waived and support may be extended on a month by month basis.
+Extensions may be provided, so long as there is a demonstrated need, up to the regulatory maximum of 24 months. - In cases where a household, during the course of program participation, is determined to be a candidate for permanent supportive housing, the length of rental subsidy limits, declining subsidy model, and limits on services are waived and support may be provided up to the regulatory maximum of 24 months while a permanent supportive housing unit is pursued.
 The housing placement workgroup of the Lake County Coalition for the Homeless (serving as the Continuum of Care) must provide approval for any household to be granted this waiver.